-- Make sure the burner grates are properly placed on the cooktop before using the surface burners (Figure 4).
-The grates are designed to rest inside the recess on the cooktop. - Grates should rest flush against each other and against the sides of the recess. - Do not line the area underneath the grates or any part of the cooktop with aluminum foil or with any other lining.
+- Missing pieces or improper installation may lead to spills, burns, or damage to your range and cookware. - Make sure the burner grates are properly placed on the cooktop before using the surface burners (Figure 1).
+Grates should rest flush against each other and against the sides of the recess. - Do not line the area underneath the grates or any part of the cooktop with aluminum foil or with any other lining. - Never place flammable items on the cooktop.